physical-computation/Conventions/README-CCodingConventions.md

 	...
 ```

 5. For multi-word type specifiers (e.g., `char *`), leave more space between the type specifier and the identifier, than between the type specifier's components.
-Recommend using two spaces in function signatures and a tab in variable declations as above.
+Recommend using two (or more) spaces in function signatures and a tab in variable declations as above.
 So, e.g., `char *  argv[]` and not `char * argv[]`

 6. Type names begin with a capital.
 Type names specific to a project named Xyz begin with `Xyz`, e.g., `XyzPhenomenon`.